Siddick Sayed el-Mahdi

 Siddick Sayed el-Mahdi (1911-1961), was a religious and political leader in Sudan.
-He was born in northern Sudan, the son of Abd-el-Rahman el-Mahdi and thus belonged to one of the leading families in the country.
-He believed in non-violent method of a free Sudan, and in 1945 he formed the Umma party together with his father.
-He was the father of Sadiq el-Mahdi, and the brother of Hadi Abd-el-Rahman el-Mahdi.
+He was born in northern Sudan, the son of Abdul Rahman al-Mahdi and thus belonged to one of the leading families in the country.
+He believed in a non-violent method of a free Sudan, and in 1945 he formed the Umma party together with his father.
+He was the father of Sadiq al-Mahdi, and the brother of Al-Hadi al-Mahdi.